Here’s What You Need To Know About Malvertising

 ❏ Post Click: As its name sounds, this attack happens when a user clicks on the malicious ad or link.
 An attacker uses malvertising redirects that make uses moving through several malicious pages.
 Malvertising through post-clicks can happen through images, links, pages and ads.

 How does it work?

-Well, the malicious ads are often designed with a call-to-action that encourages viewers to click.
-As maximum visitors won't be able to distinguish between the reliable ads and harmful ones, attackers use redirects to send visitors to the malicious page.
-Most of the visitors remain ignorant as they expect redirects due to clicking on the ad.
-And the code starts running in the background to download malicious software onto the device.
-This unintentional download of malicious software or virus is called 'drive-by download'.
-Mostly, attackers use this 'drive-by download' method to install ransomware onto the targeted computers.
+Ads are often designed with a call-to-action that encourages viewers to click.
+Many visitors won’t be able to distinguish between reliable ads and harmful ones, therefore attackers use redirects to send visitors to a malicious webpage.
+Once on the malicious webpage, a code starts running in the background to download malicious software onto the device.
+This unintentional download of malicious software or virus is called ‘drive-by download’.
+Mostly, attackers use this ‘drive-by download’ method to install ransomware and other malware onto targeted computers.

-In certain advanced malvertising, attackers install malware directly to the devices from the legitimate site that just displays the ad without interacting with the visitors.
+In some more advanced malvertising, attackers install malware directly to the devices from the legitimate site that displays the ad without interacting with the visitors.
 This can be devastating to a user and even the organization.
 Most often, companies rely on software and even the third-party vendors for their online ad management that put them into potential risk.

 It is not just about clicking malicious ads, malvertising can also be done and harm your device through some sketchier side of the internet.
 Illegal streaming sites offering flash games, sites offering free cracks/ software/ warez/ keygens, torrent sites, online dating sites, betting sites etc. contain injected malicious ads.
 These ads affect billions of users and perpetually block access.